BradSmith1985/ManagedTOM/README.md

 - .NET Framework 4.8
 - Windows Vista or higher
 - Visual C++ Redistributable for Visual Studio v14

+## Instructions
+- If you don't want to build from source, download the binaries for the latest release.
+- To use the TOM classes in your code, simply reference the `ManagedTOM2.dll` assembly (x86 or x64) in your project.
+- IntelliSense documentation is included, as well as a compiled help (`.chm`) file for easy API reference.

 ## Frequently Asked Questions
 - *What are the requirements for accessing the TOM2 functionality?*<br />